asyncvlsi/actflow/README.md

 ## Steps

 1. Pick an installation directory for all the tools, and set the environment variable `ACT_HOME` to this directory.
 Create this directory.

+2. Make sure you have all the submodules needed as well (`git submodule update --init --recursive`), if you didn't clone the repo with all the submodules.

-2. Run `./build`
+3. Run `./build`

 This should build and install all the libraries and tools needed.